If you’re reading this post, you’re ready to brave the Colombian street vendors and get a taste of Colombian street food. Good for you! ?

-It is recommend to be shared and eaten as a midday meal to allow adequate time for digestion and because you may very well need a siesta immediately afterwards!
+This dish is be shared and eaten as a midday meal to allow adequate time for digestion, and because you may very well need a siesta immediately afterward!

 Bandeja Paisa is delicious, but it’s also quite a feat.
 Go ahead and dive in, but don’t say I didn’t warn you…

 Just when I thought I was ready to pop, we went to an ice cream parlor for some Salpicón.
 Salpicón is a very typical “desserty” beverage in Colombia that is pretty much a fruit cocktail on crack.